oyinlola-tech/rivvo/SECURITY.md

 - Accessing data that is not yours

 ## Acknowledgements
-Security reporters may be credited at the owner’s discretion.
+Security reporters may be credited at the owner's discretion.

+## In-App Support
+For general security concerns or account help, use the in-app Help Center contact form so the team can respond securely.

+## Recent Security-Related Features
+- Password reset requires OTP verification before changing the password.
+- Security emails are sent for password changes and email changes.
+- Contact request notifications support read/unread state.